leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 Dams are generally convex with the current

 Does the dam have a mattress?
-A mattress is branches that lay on the downstream side of a dam parallel to the current to help dampen the strength of any overflow and prevent scouring.
+A mattress is branches that lay on the downstream side of a dam parallel to the current to help dampen the strength of any overflow and prevent scouring at the base of a dam.

 Be careful to make sure this isn't a woody debris accumulation.